Ella-Hoeppner/easl/README.md

   * type holes

 ## todo
-* get basic type inference and compilation working
+* finish type inference and basic compilation + parsing from TyntTrees

-  * for now all arithmetic only needs to work on floats
-* support threading macros
+* add macros and syntactic conveniences
-* support shadowing
+  * shadowing
+  * threading macros
   * convert + and * calls with >2 args to chains of 2-arg calls
   * convert - and / calls with 1 arg to calls to negate and invert, respectively
 * support internal lets (lets inside function applications)
-* make functions first class
-  * add a `Fn` type, i.e. `(Fn [In1 In2 ...
-InN] Output)`
-  * add a `Function` case to `Exp`
 * support higher-order functions
   * any invocation of one of these functions will need to have that argument inlined
     * for now there can be a restriction that the values for these arguments must always be constant, support non-constant fn args via dynamic dispatch later